-By contrast, where Jersey Cudweed occurs as a London street weed, the potential for this having arisen as an introduction by man is a great deal higher and creates a parallel with the species' occurrence elsewhere in the world as a fairly cosmopolitan urban (and frequently agricultural) weed.
-Mark Spencer (2010)30 points out a recent increase in appearances, which include metropolitan vc16 finds at Hither Green in 2007 and Deptford in 2008; and since then it has been seen at Charlton (2012), Northumberland Heath (2014), Barnehurst (2016), Eltham (2016), West Heath (2016) and Bexleyheath (2016).
+By contrast, where Jersey Cudweed occurs as an urban street weed, the potential for this having arisen as an introduction by man is a great deal higher and creates a parallel with the species' occurrence elsewhere in the world as a fairly cosmopolitan urban (and frequently agricultural) weed.
+Mark Spencer (2010)30 points out a recent increase in appearances, which include metropolitan vc16 finds at Hither Green in 2007 and Deptford in 2008; and since then it has been seen at Charlton (2012), Northumberland Heath (2014), Barnehurst (2016), Eltham (2016), West Heath (2016), Bexleyheath (2016) and other localities thereafter.

-Charlton, as pavement weed.
-Photo by Juliet Cairns, 22 July 2015
+Chatham, as pavement weed.
+Photo by Sue Poyser, 2017